 40600-05 PROCEDURE COMPLETION

-The goal of the inspections conducted in Sections 2.02 and 2.03 is to review 10 ITAAC completion packages to to if fewer than 10 packages are available, then all available packages should be reviewed.
+The goal of the inspections conducted in Sections 2.02 and 2.03 is to review 10 to 20 ITAAC completion packages; 4 to 8 maintenance packages; 5 to 10 condition reports, non-conformances, or deviations; and 2 to 4 design changes per inspection; if fewer than 10 packages are available, then all available packages should be reviewed.
 However, if fewer packages than these goals are reviewed, but the inspectors feel that the quality of the packages is high and there are no significant findings, the intent of this Inspection Procedure has been met.

 Additionally, inspectors may have the opportunity to review samples of the licensee’s ITAAC Post-Closure Notifications as part of their sample.
 If no ITAAC Post-Closure Notifications are available, inspectors may conduct a follow-on inspection to verify the quality of these notifications.